 Only under exceptional circumstances will substitution for or exemption from the prescribed courses in a curriculum be permitted.
 To substitute or waive a course, students must submit a request on the appropriate form to the advisor.
-The form must be approved by the department chair of the discipline in which students are seeking a degree and forwarded to the dean of the college or school and the Dean of Graduate Studies for approval.
+The form must be approved by the department chair of the discipline in which students are seeking a degree and forwarded to the dean of the college or school for approval.
 Only requests for academically defensible substitutions or waivers accompanied by justifications for the exceptions will be considered.